vitalii-karpiv/workshop1/README.md

 ## Working on the task

+Try to use TDD for the development (first tests, then implementation)

 1. For every task create a file with the implementation of the function and single export
 2. Add a separate file with tests for the task using https://jestjs.io/